 A. The handle of the Driver's Brake Valve is turned towards the right to the "Service" application or "Emergency" position.
-This cuts off the Main Reservoir from the Train Pipe and the compressed air in the Train Pipe is discharged through the exhaust port in the Driver's Brake Valve to the atmosphere.
+This cuts off the Main Reservoir from the Brake Pipe and the compressed air in the Brake Pipe is discharged through the exhaust port in the Driver's Brake Valve to the atmosphere.

-The resultant reduction of Train Pipe pressure permits the Auxiliary Reservoir pressure on each vehicle which is now greater than that in the Train Pipe to force the Triple Valves to the applied position and the Auxiliary Reserver, pressure is then permitted to flow into the Brake Cylinde, applying the brake blocks to the wheels, 55.
-Q. How are the Air Brakes released?
+The resultant reduction of Brake Pipe pressure permits the Auxiliary Reservoir pressure on each vehicle, which is now greater than that in the Brake Pipe, to force the Triple Valves to the applied position and the Auxiliary Reservoir pressure is then permitted to flow into the Brake Cylinder, applying the brake blocks to the wheels.

+55. Q. How are the Air Brakes released?

 A. By returning the handle of the Driver's Brake Valve to the left or Release position.
-This reopens the connection between the Main Reservoir and Train Pipe.
-Air now flowing from the Main Reservoir increases the pressure in the Train Pipe above that remaining in the Auxiliary Reservoir with the result that the Triple Valves are forced to Release position, which permits the air to escape from the Brake Cylinder to the atmosphere and thus releases the brake blocks from the wheels.
-At the same time the Auxiliary Reservoirs are again charged to Train Pipe pressure through the Triple Valve Feed Grooves.
+This reopens the connection between the Main Reservoir and Brake Pipe.
+Air now flowing from the Main Reservoir increases the pressure in the Brake Pipe above that remaining in the Auxiliary Reservoir with the result that the Triple Valves are forced to Release position, which permits the air to escape from the Brake Cylinder to the atmosphere and thus releases the brake blocks from the wheels.
+At the same time the Auxiliary Reservoirs are again charged to Brake Pipe pressure through the Triple Valve Feed Grooves.

-56. Q. How is the Air Brake released by hand?
+56. Q. How is the Air Brake on each vehicle released by hand?

-A. By pulling the release wires connected to the sides of vehicles or operating the hand release valves in the cab of locomotives.
+A. By pulling the release wires connected to the sides of a vehicle or operating the hand release valves in the cab of a locomotive.

-57. Q. How is the continuous Train Pipe connected between vehicles ?
+57. Q. How is the continuous Brake Pipe connected between vehicles?

-A. By flexible rubber Hose Pipes attached to the Train Pipe Cocks by a screwed nipple at one end, and having a metal coupling head at the other, so arranged that they can be readily coupled or uncoupled.
+A. By flexible rubber Hose Pipes attached to the Brake Pipe Cocks by a screwed nipple at one end, and having a metal coupling head at the other, so arranged that they can be readily coupled or uncoupled.